DylanKennyBoland/extractInternalSignals/README.md

 A list of all the internal wires and registers is written to a file with the following format:

     "<module_name>_internal_signals.txt"

+The internal signals and their dimensions are also written in CSV (comma-separated-values) format to a .csv file with the following format:
+	"<module_name>_internal_signals.csv"

 Tip: You can add an alias to your ~/.aliases file that will point to the script - e.g.: